 Collapsible content

-Tank series robots are fit for nearly all pool surfaces, including Pebble, Plaster, Concrete, Paint, Tiles, Gunite, Vinyl Liner, PvC and etc.
+It fits for nearly all pool surfaces, including Pebble, Plaster, Concrete, Paint, Tiles, Gunite, Vinyl Liner, PvC and etc.

-Always close the charging port cap before using the Tank series robots.
+Always close the charging port cap before using the robots.
 It can effectively prevent chemicals and water in the swimming pool from oxidizing the charging port.After finishing using the robots, please rinse the filter basket.
 Make sure both the charging port and charger are dry before charging.

 Q3.Will it get stuck on some shaped drain covers?